securefederatedai/openfl/docs/about/features_index/workflowinterface.rst

        tls=False
    )

-To distribute the experiment on the Federation, we now need to assign the federated_runtime to the flow and execute it.
+To distribute the experiment on the Federation, we now provide the flow to the federated_runtime and execute it.

 .. code-block:: python

     flow = FederatedFlow()
-    flow.runtime = federated_runtime
-    flow.run()
+    federated_runtime.run(flow)

 This will export the Jupyter notebook to an workspace and deploy it to the federation.
 The Director receives the experiment, distributes it to the Envoys, and initiates the execution of the experiment.